Retailer Bluemercury Launches A Conscious Beauty Section

 Sheet masks have come under fire for creating waste and therefore being less-than-sustainable, strictly speaking.
 But if you are going to indulge, this is our multi-tasking pick.
 It combines 50 mg CBD, exfoliating AHAs, brightening vitamin C, and barrier-strengthening Niacinamide, which are just some of the actives making this formulation so enticing.
 Aloe, glycerin, and algae help to hydrate and condition, while moisture barrier-replenishing ceramides seal all the goodness in.
 Wow!

-Read up on why you should use a primer here, then consider giving this clean beauty swap a go.
+Read up on why you should use a primer here, then consider giving this clean-ish beauty swap a go.
 This best-selling makeup-prep step is exclusive to Bluemercury and contains vitamin E and licorice root for added skincare benefits.
+Be wary of this brand, however, as this is a brand that is “clean adjacent,” but includes some questionable ingredients like Talc.

 The Beauty Chef